webexpo/tool1/README.md

 - In the source text, many inputs have slightly different names.
 For example, OEL (Occupational Exposure Limit) is sometimes named EL (Exposure Limit).

+- There are currently no explicit Terms of Service and Privacy Policy.

 ## Bugs and Feedback

 You may submit bugs, request features, and provide feedback by creating an